Locally Recoverable Codes with availability from a family of fibered surfaces: Codes C(B,L) with r=3 : a reinterpretation with genus 1 fibrations

 Observe now that the elliptic curve $\mathcal{E}_3: y^2=x^3-x^2(t^4+1)+xt^4$ over $\Fqm(t)$ yields an elliptic fibration on a K3 surface, with generic fiber that has finite Mordell--Weil group.
 Indeed, the fibers of the projection $\Pi_t$ to the $t$-line are clearly elliptic curves, and the induced fibration has a natural section, namely $([0:1:0], t)$.
 Therefore, the projection is indeed an elliptic fibration.
 Moreover, the underlying surface is K3 since the degree of the coefficients satisfy $v(a_i(t))\leq 2i$ and $v(a_2(t))=4$ (see the discussion in \cite[Subsect.4.10]{ShiodaSchuett}).
 The fact that the Mordell--Weil group is finite is a direct application of the Shioda-Tate formula (\cite[Cor.
 6.13]{ShiodaSchuett}), as we explain in what follows.

 After an inspection of the discriminant, we obtain that the singular fibers are of types $2I_8, 4I_2$.
 Let $\rho$ be the Picard number of $\E_3$.
 Then, since $\E_3$ is K3, its Picard number satisfies $1\leq \rho \leq 20$.
 Let $\mathfrak{r}$ be the the rank of the Mordell--Weil group of the generic fiber of $\Pi_t$.
-Then, the Shioda-Tate formula yields
+Then, the Shioda-Tate formula yields, under the assumption that $q$ is not an even power of a prime $p\equiv 3 \mod 4$,

 Since $\rho \leq 20$ and $\mathfrak{r}\geq 0$, we conclude that $\rho=20$ and therefore $\mathfrak{r}=0$ as claimed.

 We can hence apply \cite[Lemma VI.2]{SVAV21}, which ensures that the evaluation points in the vertical set $V_1^{(1)}$ sum to $O$ in the group law of $\Pi_t^{-1}(\bar{t}_1^{(1)})$.
 To conclude it is then enough to note that, since no point in $S_B$ coincides with $O$ (by \cref{def:code:req3} and the fact that $\Pi_t^{-1}(\bar{t}_1^{(1)})$ is in Weierstrass form), we can apply \cite[Lemma VI.1]{SVAV21}.
 Indeed, the assumption that no point in $V_1^{(1)}$ is $O$, while the sum of all the points in $V_1^{(1)}$ is equal to $O$, is actually enough for the argument used in the proof of \cite[Lemma VI.1]{SVAV21}.
 This shows that the recoverability property holds for the vertical recovery sets.